Pallone-Thune TRACED Act text released

 - Instructs the FCC to initiate a proceeding to protect consumers from one-ring scams;

-- Instructs the FCC to issue an Annual Robocall Report;
+- Instructs the FCC to issue an Annual Robocall Report and register a single consortium for private-led robocall traceback efforts;

 - Instructs the FCC to establish an Hospital Robocall Protection Group to develop best practices for voice service providers and hospitals to protect themselves from disruptive robocalls;